-This is by far one of the most asked questions we get
+These are by far the most asked questions we get asked:

 Metal roofing myth